xsaamiir/waypoint-plugin-appengine/README.md

 # Waypoint Plugin Google App Engine

 waypoint-plugin-appengine is a deploy (platform & release) plugin for [Waypoint](https://github.com/hashicorp/waypoint).
 It allows you to stage previously built zip artifcats to Google App Engine and then release the staged deployment and open it to general traffic.
-The plugin is only compatible with Google App Engine Standard Environment for the time being.

 **The plugin works but as expected for my use case but is still missing some features, please open an issue for any feedback, issues or missing features.**

+# Current limitations

+- Only works with Google App Engine Standard Environment
+- Only tested with an already deployed applications and services, I am not sure it works deploying a new app/service from scratch.

 # Install

 To install the plugin, run the following command:

 ````bash